jnoms/virID/README.md

 #### SPAdes
 **params.spades_type:** Options are 'meta', 'rna', and 'regular'.
 This specifies whether to use metaspades.py, rnaspades.py, or spades.py.
 **params.temp_dir:** This specifies the location of the SPAdes temporary directory.
+**params.spades_min_length:** The minimum contig length that is output from the SPAdes process.
+Contigs below this length will be filtered out.

 #### DIAMOND
 **params.diamond_database:** Path to the diamond database.
 Wrap all paths in quotes!